 The high-flying Superfly, Jimmy Snuka was considered one of the most exciting wrestlers of the 1980s.
 His card is a reminder of his death-defying moves and acrobatic style.
 I was never a huge fan of Superfly, but people loved this guy.
 I think I came in late on his career and just could never get into him.

 These are just a few of the most popular Topps wrestling cards from the 1980s.
-One of my all-time favorite wrestlers to watch was The Iron Sheik, Card #2, but it’s just not as popular as these other cards.
+One of my all-time favorite wrestlers to watch was The Iron Sheik, Card #2, but it’s just not as popular as these other cards from the 1985 Topps Wrestling Cards set.
 If you’re a fan of the sport, be sure to add these cards to your collection.
 They’re a great way to remember the golden age of wrestling!